 Montana State University is a 4-year, public, land-grant, research university that was established in 1893 in the town of Bozeman, Montana.
 Montana State University began as the Agricultural College of the State of Montana.
 The stated mission of Montana State University is "to educate students, create knowledge and art, and serve communities, by integrating learning, discovery, and engagement."

-- National Association of Schools of Arts and Design
+- College of Arts and Architecture

 Sector Of Institution:Public, 4-year or above

-Highest Level Of Offering:Doctorate degree
+Highest Level Of Offering:Doctor's degree

 Be the first to write a review.
 Click the link below.